 They are related to the job you are looking for, you are looking for a position that needs interaction with customers or clients, and/or you are a fresh graduate job seeker.

 Describing your language skills in a CV is an easy task if you want how to do it right.

-Instead, give each one of them a classification of the accurate level you’re on (Basic reading skills, master native English speaking skills grammar, and more, and so on).
+Instead, give each one of them a classification of the accurate level you’re on (Basic reading skills, master native English speaking skills grammar, more, and so on).